Arnavvid/CreditCardHub/README.md

 ## Project Structure
-- start.html: The landing page with high-end animations and entry points.
+- start.html: The landing page.
 - mainpage.html: The core application interface for searching and comparing cards.
 - admin.html: The administrative control panel and analytics hub.
 - database.php: The important backend script handling all database interactions and table setups.